John M. Johansen: Early life

 Johansen was born to two accomplished painters, John Christen Johansen and M. Jean McLane, in New York City in 1916.
 Growing up in an artful family, Johansen said that his childhood was filled with spaces and enclosures, and his childhood fantasies are present in many of the designs he created during his adult years.

-He went to Harvard University and was taught the fundamentals of modern architecture by Walter Gropius, the founder of Bauhaus.
+He went to Harvard University and was taught the fundamentals of modern architecture by Walter Gropius, the founder of the Bauhaus.
 While at Harvard, Johansen played for the Harvard Crimson men's soccer team as a striker.
 There, he earned first-team All-American honors in 1939.
 In 1939, he graduated the Harvard Graduate School of Design with a Masters in Architecture.

-After World War II, Harvard graduates were highly sought after, and like many of his colleagues, was offered a job right on the spot.
+After World War II, Harvard graduates were highly sought after, and like many of his colleagues, Johansen was offered a job right on the spot.
 He proceeded to follow his career path starting out as a draftsman for Marcel Breuer.
 He then became a researcher for the National Housing Agency in Washington, D.C., and later joined the architect firm Skidmore, Owings and Merrill in New York.
 In 1948, Johansen settled down and established his practice in New Canaan, Connecticut, to accompany four of his other colleagues, Marcel Breuer, Philip Johnson, Landis Gores, and Eliot Noyes.
 From 1955 to 1960, he was an adjunct professor at Yale School of Architecture, which had become a vigorous center for modernism.

 At the time of his death, he was married to Ati Gropius Johansen, a noted art educator and adopted daughter of Walter Gropius and Gropius' second wife, Ilse, whose orphaned niece Ati was.
 They lived in Wellfleet, Massachusetts.